-1. No visitors experiencing cough, fever, or shortness of breath should be allowed in any care setting.

-- 2. All visitors should wear a facemask and adhere to local infection control policies. - 3.
+- 1. No visitors experiencing cough, fever, or shortness of breath should be allowed in any care setting. - 2.
+All visitors should wear a facemask and adhere to local infection control policies. - 3.
 For NICU: Visitation should be limited to the mother and one support person.
-COVID-19 positive persons or their household contacts should not be allowed to visit until they meet the following requirements: - a.
-Resolution of fever without antipyretics for 72 hours with improving respiratory symptoms; AND - b.
-At least 10 days have passed since symptoms first appeared or since the positive test; - c.
-OR Negative results of a molecular assay for detection of SARS-CoV-2 from at least 2 consecutive nasopharyngeal swab specimens collected at least 24 hours apart. - d.
+COVID-19 positive persons or their household contacts should not be allowed to visit until they meet the following requirements:

+- a.
+At least 10 days have passed since symptoms first appeared (up to 20 days if they have more severe to critical illness or are severely immunocompromised); AND - b.
+They are afebrile for 24 hours without use of antipyretics; AND - c.
+Their other symptoms have improved. - d.
+For mothers who never develop symptoms, isolation and other precautions can be discontinued 10 days after the date of her first positive test. - e.
 Entrance to other family support personnel should be determined on a case by case basis. - 4.
 For Labor and Delivery, Post-partum / Newborn Nursery: each COVID-19 positive or PUI postpartum mother may be allowed to have one support person with her who must remain with her throughout the admission.
 This support person should be isolated to the post-partum room and not traveling elsewhere in the hospital. - a.
 If the mother chooses to co-locate with the infant, the support person should help with infant care. - b.
 If the mother chooses to be separated from her infant, the support person may help with the infant's care when they are brought to the room.